eoinsheehan/blog/draft/design-patterns.md

 -- quote on interfaces reavealing abstractions --

+By implementing interfaces we may be able to arrive at a truly representative abstraction of a number of classes.
+-- check if abstraction applies across a number of types rather than being kust top of the tree -- To be considered a good representative it is often best to have a number of sample cases that implement this abstraction rather than looking to build the abstraction prematurely.
 The wonderful thing about abstraction is that they represent common, stable qualities.
 Abstractions by their very nature tend to have many dependencies but will not change very much.
-Duck typing reveals abstractions that may otherwise not be visible.
+Duck typing reveals abstractions that may otherwise not be visible. -- Here is the quote to cut out --

 When it comes to abstractions it is better to have a sample of a number of similar classes to inform the creation of the abstract class.

 ## Interface Segregation ( I in SOLID)